gezalore/designbench/docs/source/import.rst

 there to perform any run-time setup (you can call back into C++ via the DPI if necessary).
-If your design is so heavily dependent on the Verilator C++ interface that you cannot reasonably do this, then it is not suitable for designbench.
-However, a lot of the existing designs in designbench use complex external simulation wrappers in their original repositories, and modifying these to operate via a top level testbench only required small effort.
-If you have a proper SystemVerilog testbench that you use with commercial simulator, that might be a more appropriate starting point for designbench.
+If your design is so heavily dependent on the Verilator C++ interface that you cannot reasonably do this, then it is not suitable for RTLMeter.
+However, a lot of the existing designs in RTLMeter use complex external simulation wrappers in their original repositories, and modifying these to operate via a top level testbench only required small effort.
+If you have a proper SystemVerilog testbench that you use with commercial simulator, that might be a more appropriate starting point for RTLMeter.

 If you originally depend on the Verilator ``--no-timing`` option, then you need to manually remove timing controls ('``#`` delays') first.
 It is easiest to do